GnaneswariVaddepalli/Natural-language-processing-project/README.md

-# Image Captioning with Visual Attention
+# Generating a caption from an Image

 ## Project Overview